alttch/eva3/doc/notifiers.rst

 * on primary controllers (receivers) set *bulk_subscribe* notifier option to the same value (the option can have multiple values, set as comma separated)

+* for slow connections, set *bulk_compress* option to *true*.
+The option switches bulk state messages from JSON to zipped MessagePack, which provides faster data exchange speed.

 .. _mqtt_cloud:

 IoT Cloud setup